10 Ways to Recover from The Google Helpful Content Update

 There are a lot of new sites out there that seem to exist solely to cover topics that everyone else covers, too, just by slightly revising the piece of content.
 It's technically unique and technically bringing the subject to a new audience, but there's no real distinctive value to it.

-Stolen Content on Copyscape
+Stolen Content On Copyscape

 This kind of content will get hit sooner or later, and if you want to avoid it, your content needs to have value independent of what everyone else's coverage of the same thing is bringing to the table.